Ryanair forces South Africans to prove nationality with Afrikaans test

 "If they are unable to complete this questionnaire, they will be refused travel and issued with a full refund," a spokesman for the Irish airline said.

+South Africa's Home Affairs department, which has warned of syndicates selling fake passports, said it would issue a statement on the Ryanair test.

-The UK High Commission in South Africa said on Twitter that the test was not a British government requirement to enter the United Kingdom.
+The UK High Commission in South Africa said on Twitter that the Ryanair test was not a British government requirement to enter the United Kingdom.
+The Irish High Commission did not immediately respond to a request for comment.

-Ryanair said it would apply to any South African passport holder flying to Britain from another part of Europe on the carrier.
+The low cost carrier said the test would apply to any South African passport holder flying to Britain from another part of Europe on the carrier.
 The airline did not immediately respond to a query about why it would apply to those routes, given Britain says it is not a requirement.

+The test, which is already being conducted, triggered a backlash from South Africans in Johannesburg.

+"It's very discriminatory to a whole host of South Africans who don't speak Afrikaans," Siphiwe Gwala told Reuters.

 Afrikaans is the third most spoken of 11 official languages in South Africa, used by 12% of the 58 million people in the country.
 It was considered the official language until the end of apartheid in 1994.

-The language was born of Dutch settlement in South Africa in the 17th century, and has long been identified with racial classification and associated with the ideology of apartheid which was primarily enforced and propagated by the white minority National Party from 1948.
+The language was born of Dutch settlement in South Africa in the 17th century, and has long been identified with racial classification and the ideology of apartheid which was primarily enforced by the white minority National Party from 1948.

-Its dominance under apartheid was seen as a symbol of inequality imposed on previous generations by restrictions on where people could live, work, go to school and own land.

-(Reporting by Padraic Halpin in Dublin and Promit Mukherjee in Johannesburg; Editing by Alison Williams)
+(Reporting by Padraic Halpin in Dublin, Promit Mukherjee and Nqobile Dludla in Johannesburg; Editing by Alison Williams and James Macharia Chege)

 ((padraic.halpin@thomsonreuters.com; +353 1 500 1504; Reuters Messaging: padraic.halpin.thomsonreuters.com@reuters.net))